Kinetic/kinetic-demo1/README.md

 =====

-This is the beginning of a demonstration program, but it is not complete yet.
+This is the beginning of a demonstration program.
+This program will discover drives and put up a system performance meter and a strip chart for each discovered device.

+In each device, there are some parameters and a go/stop button.

+To make the reads work, you must run the writes first.
+This is for each type (random/sequential), (large,small values).

 How to run the Demo
 =========